 - Lead Sentence: A lead sentence is required (for promotional purposes).
 This should be the main highlight of what the article is about. (eg, In this article, Smith et al. examine . . .)

 - Call-out Text: All articles should indicate 1-2 key EXISTING sentences of the article as call-out text (NOTE: call-out text may or may not be used pending necessity and layout in issue the article will appear).

-- Key Words: Select 3-5 key words for the article.
+- Categories: Select 3-5 categories for the article.